edsilfer/emoji-keyboard/README.md

 // CODE
 ```

+_P.S: Further details about how add the Telegram or Whats App bar - both provived by its library - please, visit our [wiki page](#https://github.com/instachat/emoji-library/wiki)_

 # <a name="third-part-libraries"></a>Third Part Libraries & Special Thanks
 * [Rockerhieu / emojicon](#REF1): _Do you like emojis in Whatsapp, iMessage?
 Emojicon is a library to implement such a thing for Android_;
 * [DrKLO / Telegram](#REF2): _Telegram is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.
 This repo contains the official source code for Telegram App for Android;_